Cracking the Cricket Umpire Calls (What’s Really Going On ?)

 · Out – The umpire raises one finger straight up to declare the batter out.

-· Wide Ball – The umpire extends both arms horizontally to signal a delivery too wide for the batter.
+· A Wide Ball – The umpire extends both arms horizontally to signal a delivery too wide for the batter.

 cricket umpire signal graphic